Site investigations types

 What does the survey involve?

-The investigations will involve a surveyor and structural engineer undertaking a visual inspection and 3D laser scanning of basements within buildings located in close proximity to the proposed alignment.
+The investigations will involve a surveyor and structural engineer undertaking a visual inspection and 3D laser scanning of basements within buildings located near the proposed alignment.

 The visual inspection involved taking photos to help document the existing dimensions and condition of the basement.